VincentDirac/thtk-Unpack_All_in_One/thtk/README.thecl.txt

                UTF-8.
 Source files are treated as UTF-8, ECL files as  Shift- JIS.

-       Replace  the  version  option  by  the  enemy script format version re‐ quested.
+       Replace  the  version  option  by  the  enemy script format version re窶 quested.
 Running the program without a command will list the supported formats.